 ii Payment services

-iii Classification matters
+iii Other classification matters

-Crucially, the concept of a virtual currency for the purposes of the Currency Exchange Act is the same as in the Fifth AML Directive, namely a digital representation of value that is not issued or guaranteed by a central bank or a public authority, is not necessarily attached to a legally established currency and does not possess a legal status of currency or money, but is accepted by natural or legal persons as a means of exchange and that can be transferred, stored and traded electronically.
+The concept of a virtual currency for the purposes of the Currency Exchange Act is the same as in the Fifth AML Directive, namely a digital representation of value that is not issued or guaranteed by a central bank or a public authority, is not necessarily attached to a legally established currency and does not possess a legal status of currency or money but is accepted by natural or legal persons as a means of exchange, and that can be transferred, stored and traded electronically.
 This definition will ordinarily include currency tokens and, to a lesser extent, investment tokens.
 However, utility tokens will generally not fall within the definition, as it has been stated in recitals to the Fifth AML Directive that the concept of virtual currencies is distinct from, for example, in-game currencies that can be used exclusively within a specific game environment.

 Notably, the inclusion of providers of exchange services between virtual currencies goes beyond the requirements in the Fifth AML Directive, whereby Sweden has elected to impose a 'gold-plated' regime, imposing requirements beyond the minimum requirements under the common EU standard.